KrasnitzLab/sgains/README.md

 The `sgains.py` tool supports a list of common options:

-* `--dry-run`, `-n` - this options instructs `sgains.py` to perform a trail run displaying information of commands that should be performed but without actualy running this commands
+* `--dry-run`, `-n` - this option instructs `sgains.py` to perform a trail run displaying information of commands that should be performed but without actualy running these commands

-* `--force` - when `sgains.py` tool is run it checks if the result files or directories exists and if they already exists `sgains.py` stops whitout performing any changes.
-To overwrite this behaivor you can use `--force` option
+* `--force` - when `sgains.py` tool is run it checks if the result files or directories already exist and, if they do, `sgains.py` stops whitout making any changes.
+To override this behaivor you can use the  `--force` option

 * `--config`, `-c` - instructs `sgains.py` which configuration file to use.